Semi-Random Graphs, Robust Asymmetry, and Reconstruction: Preliminaries

 A \defn{hypomorphism} $\sigma \colon G \xrightarrow{\sim} H$ is a bijection $\sigma \colon V(G) \to V(H)$ such that $G - v \cong H - \sigma(v)$ for all $v \in V(G)$.
 If there exists a hypomorphism $\sigma \colon G \xrightarrow{\sim} H$, we say that $G$ and $H$ are \defn{hypomorphic} and write $G \sim H$.
 Naturally, $G \cong H$ implies $G \sim H$.
 The Reconstruction Conjecture asserts the converse, for graphs on at least three vertices.

 \begin{conjecture}[\cite{ulam1960collection,kelly1942isometric}] Let $G, H$ be undirected graphs on at least $3$ vertices.
 If $G \sim H$, then $G \cong H$. \end{conjecture}

 In general, we say that a graph $G$ is \defn{reconstructible} if whenever $G \sim H$, it holds that $G \cong H$.
 A family of graphs $\CC$ is reconstructible if all $G \in \CC$ are reconstructible.
 We let $\mathfrak{R}_n$ denote the family of reconstructible graphs on $n$ vertices, and $\ol{\mathfrak{R}}_n$ the family of nonreconstructible graphs on $n$ vertices.
+A classical tool in graph reconstruction is Kelly's lemma, which we state below alongside two relevant facts. \begin{lemma}[\cite{kelly1957congruence}] Suppose $G \sim H$.
+Then for any graph $F$ on at most $n-1$ vertices, $G$ and $H$ have the same number of subgraphs isomorphic to $F$. \end{lemma}